wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 entities such as files and TCP states on the other end.
 The paper observes that, however, that most of the I/O states will not be used by the serverless function after restoration.
 Reestablishing the I/O can be performed lazily only when the application actually uses I/O. To achieve this, the paper proposes adding a table tracking the shadowed I/O states.
+An I/O connection can in one of the three states: Active, closed, or active but not yet reconnected.
+After restoration, all active I/O connections are marked as "active but not yet reconnected".
+When the application requests for I/O using one of the I/O connections, their states will transit to "active", after I/O connection is performed lazily.